-- Unitary Group: Two or more entities which are required under the Minnesota tax laws to file a combined tax return based upon common ownership, operation or activities, or otherwise.
+- Qualified Small Business or QSB: A small business that meets the program's eligibility requirements (including requirements concerning the nature of its business, its operating history and its funding history) and that is certified as eligible to receive Qualified Investments from Angels and Qualified Funds. - Qualified Investment: A cash investment in a QSB in exchange for equity in the QSB.
+The investment must meet a number of additional requirements. - Unitary Group: Two or more entities that are required under the Minnesota tax laws to file a combined tax return based upon common ownership, operation or activities, or otherwise.
 Generally, related entities which are required to file consolidated tax returns are treated as a Unitary Group.
 Parent entities, subsidiary entities and "sister" entities are usually included. - DEED: Minnesota's Department of Employment and Economic Development.
-DEED's website regarding the Angel Credit is www.positivelyminnesota.com/angelcredit. - Intern: A student at an accredited institution of higher education, or a recent graduate within the past six months, who is employed (for nine months or less) at a small business in a temporary position that provides training and experience in business activities.
+DEED's website regarding the Angel Credit is http://mn.gov/deed/angelcredit. - Intern: A student at an accredited institution of higher education, or a recent graduate within the past six months, who is employed (for nine months or less) at a small business in a temporary position that provides training and experience in business activities. - Liquidation Event: Conversion of an investment for cash, cash and other consideration, or any other form of equity or debt interest.

-Chapter 2 HOW THE CREDIT WORKS
+CHAPTER 2 HOW THE CREDIT WORKS